Conseil scolaire catholique MonAvenir

 The school board was formed in 1998 after several local school boards were amalgamated into the French-language Separate District School Board No. 64.
 From 1999 to 2017, the school board was known as the Conseil scolaire de district catholique Centre-Sud.
 The school board adopted its current name in 2017.

-The school board does not operate public-secular French first language in the Greater Golden Horseshoe.
-Public-secular French language schools in the Greater Golden Horseshoe are operated by Conseil scolaire Viamonde.

 Jurisdiction

-The CSDCCS provides French-language school services to the following areas in Ontario:
+Csc MonAvenir provides French-language school services to the following areas in Ontario: